 A single comment or image can lead to important recommendations.
 For instance, a pharmaceutical company found a photo man wrapping his leg in foil after applying the company’s pain relief ointment.
 He did it because the medication left stains that couldn’t be removed from certain fabrics.
 The photo prompted the company to change its product and improve customer satisfaction.

 Select an appropriate measurement tool.
 Firms touting measurement tools abound, but few can meet all your needs well at affordable price.
-When reviewing media monitoring and measurement service it’s critical to research their media coverage, clip accuracy, customization abilities, graphic depictions and other capabilities.
+When reviewing media monitoring and measurement services it’s critical to research their media coverage, clip accuracy, customization abilities, graphic depictions and other capabilities.

 Bottom Line: 2018 may be the crucial year for public relations.
 PR teams will fight marketing, advertising and SEO agencies to protect and expand their businesses.
 PR will employ sophisticated PR measurement practices to prove how their activities support key business objectives.